Thai Quinoa Salad with Fresh Herbs and Lime Vinaigrette

 Thai quinoa salad with fresh herbs and lime vinaigrette in a square bowl.

 This vibrant and fresh Thai Quinoa Salad is adapted from one of my favorite cookbooks, Raising the Salad Bar by Catherine Walthers.
-It’s a healthy eater’s dream: flavorful, chock-full of protein and veggies, satisfying, and low in fat.
-I usually make it as a light lunch, but you can also serve it alongside other Asian dishes for dinner — or make it a meal in itself by adding cooked shrimp, crab or lobster.
+Similar to my Southwest-style quinoa salad, it’s a healthy eater’s dream: flavorful, chock-full of protein and veggies, satisfying, and low in fat.
+I usually make it as a light lunch, but you can also serve it alongside other Asian-style dishes for dinner—or make it a meal in itself by adding cooked shrimp, crab, or lobster.

 Begin by cooking the quinoa.
 The key to success is not following the package instructions, which always call for too much liquid and result in mushy quinoa.
 The ideal ratio is 1 cup of quinoa to 1-2/3 cups of liquid.
 Simply combine the water, salt and quinoa is a pan and bring to a boil.
 Turn the heat down to a simmer, cover the pan and cook until the quinoa is done, about 15 minutes.
 You’ll know it’s done when the little white “tails” sprout from the grains.